Support with COVID-19

 This website helps you to understand what has happened, what you might expect as part of your recovery, and what you can do to help yourself recover and look after your wellbeing.

-This website has been created to help you with your recovery after you’ve been discharged from hospital following COVID-19 treatment.
+This website from Lancashire Teaching Hospitals NHS Foundation Trust has information to help you with your recovery after you’ve been discharged from hospital following COVID-19 treatment.

 The website can also be used if you’ve remained at home during treatment and recovery.